petergyang/pm-book-checkout/README.md

 2. From terminal, clone the repo `git clone https://github.com/petergyang/pm-book-checkout.git`
 3. From terminal, cd into folder `pm-book-checkout`
 4. Install the dependencies `npm install`
-5. Install ee-first `npm install ee-first`
-   ^ Not sure why this isn't included in step 4
+5. Install ee-first `npm install ee-first` <-- Can't debug why this isn't included in step 4, but please install it
 6. In your code editor:
    - Update `.env` file with your Stripe test publishable and secret keys (get these from dashboard)
    - Go to `components/layout.jsx` file, update `const stripePromise` (line 12) with your Stripe test publishable key